Canadian researchers participate in a consortium called internationial

 The first promising results were obtained by a professor University of Guelph, Paul Hebert.
-In a study conducted on specimen the Royal Ontario Museum, he discovered the four new barcode species, the specimens observed having until now been clumsily associated with to other species.
+During a study carried out on specimens the Royal Ontario Museum, he discovered the four new barcode species, the observed specimens having been clumsily associated up to now to other species.

-DNA barcodes are considered to be much more effective that the morphological keys, used until then to identify species.
-However, at this stage the major problem raised by the codes However, in view of the extent of the new studies that this method, the researchers are confident and believe that walking supply and demand will quickly lower prices.
-Indeed, it is already possible to compare the DNA barcodes with each other, and determine what percentage of genetic difference between two species.
+DNA barcodes are considered to be much more efficient than the morphological keys, used until now to identify species.
+However, at this stage the major problem raised by the codes However, given the scope of the new studies that could result from this method, the researchers are confident and believe that walking supply and demand will bring prices down quickly.
+Indeed it is already possible to compare DNA barcodes with each other, and determine what percentage of genetic difference between two species.
 By